Chimera-tools/ChimPipe/docs/source/manual.rst

         -a|--annotation                 <GTF>           Reference genome annotation file in GTF format.
         --sample-id                     <STRING>        Sample identifier (the output files will be named according to this id).

-.. warning:: ChimPipe results are highly dependent on the mapping step.
-BAM files should have been generated with a mapper able to align read-pairs across different chromosomes and strands.
-If you are unsure about that, please convert your BAM file to FASTQ and run ChimPipe in FASTQ as input mode.

 **Optional arguments.** Do ``ChimPipe.sh -h or --help`` to see a short help with the main options.
 You can also do ``ChimPipe.sh --full-help`` to see the all the possible options.

 .. tip:: If your machine has more than one CPU it is recommended to **run ChimPipe with multiple threads** (at least 4).
-It will speed up the mapping steps a lot.
+It will speed up the mapping steps.
 Use the option ``-t|--threads <threads>``, where threads is the number of CPUs available.

-.. note:: The **pipeline is restartable**: this means that if ChimPipe fails and you run it again, it will skip the steps that have been already completed.
+.. note:: **Checkpoints**: ChimPipe has a checkpoint in every step.
+So, in case the program fail at one step.
+You can restart the analysis from this step.
 You just need to make sure that you removed the files generated in the step where the pipeline failed.

 Output
 ======

 By default, ChimPipe produces 4 main output files:

-* :ref:`First mapping BAM <output-bam>` (MappingPhase/FirstMapping/[sample_id]_firstMap.bam).
+* :ref:`First mapping BAM <output-bam>`.
-* :ref:`Second mapping MAP <output-map>` (MappingPhase/SecondMapping/[sample_id]_secondMap.map).
+* :ref:`Second mapping MAP <output-map>`.
 * :ref:`Final chimeric junctions <output-chimeras>` (chimericJunctions_[sample_id].txt).
 * :ref:`Discarded chimeric junctions <output-chimeras>` (chimericJunctions_filtered_[sample_id].txt).